 Shoes that can dry out easily are a plus as well.
 Ugly Tevas, sturdy flip flops, an old pair of converse, chewed up Vans.
 These are all great. and you can even kick them off to dry out once you're in the boat, but this is a recreational river and now and then some jerk may chose to leave a glass bottle laying around.
 Better safe than sorry

-Bottled water and snacks will be provided (Clif Bars and those little oranges) But you're welcome to bring along anything you'd prefer.
+Bottled water and snacks can be provided (Clif Bars and those little oranges) by request.
+But you're welcome to bring along anything you'd prefer.
 Most of the kayaks can accommodate a small cooler.
 Try a Nascar Mimosa (Miller High Life and Orange Juice) for a delightful brunch time float treat!
 The King Bee says: "Drink Responsibly, the Helpful Hive is not in the business of babysitting your drunk boyfriend."